 - Set clear expectations: Establish the rules of acceptable behavior before teaching commands or tricks.
 Ensure you’re consistent when reinforcing those expectations – too much inconsistency could lead to confusion or misbehavior.

-- Respect their independence: As mentioned above, Alaskan Klee Kais have a strong sense of freedom, sometimes making it difficult to train.
-However, respecting their need for space while maintaining firm leadership can go a long way toward successful obedience training.
+- Respect their independence: As mentioned above, Alaskan Klee Kais have a strong sense of freedom, which sometimes maintains difficulty.
+However, respecting their need for space while keeping firm leadership can go a long way toward successful obedience training.

 It’s important to note that every Alaskan Klee Kai has different needs depending on their temperament and environment; what works well for one may not work as well for another.
 Patience, understanding, consistency, and positive reinforcement are critical elements in successfully training these dogs – never give up!
 With enough effort, you’ll eventually succeed in teaching your furry friend how best to behave according to your preferred standards of conduct.